 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Often, I cut my travel guides to the cutter, to keep only the chapters that interest me ...
-I found an alternative to the massacre: download them in PDF, on the site of Lonely Planet.
+I often cut my travel guides to the bone, to keep only the chapters that interest me...
+I found an alternative to the massacre: download them in PDF, on the Lonely Planet website.

 Massacre with a cutter

-Do you share this mania with me?
-Often, instead of embarking a complete travel guide in my luggage, I massacre the book with the cutter, to keep only the chapter or chapters that interest me.
-Gain of space and weight!
+Do you share this habit with me?
+Often, instead of taking a complete travel guide in my luggage, I cut up the book to keep only the chapters that interest me.
+Saves space and weight!

 Fortunately, I found a digital alternative to this massacre: download the chapters.
-It is called Pick & Mix Chapters and it's happening on Lonely Planet's English site.
+It's called Pick & Mix Chapters and it's happening on Lonely Planet's English site.

 Pick & Mix Chapters